HWal/Water_meter_reader/README.md

 Opens an RGB image of the meter: "meter_face_color.png".
 Converts the image to grayscale.
 Now a single band image (one band, L, grayshades).
 Adjusts Contrast, Brightness and sharpness in turn, temporarily storing image after each modification.
 The finished image is stored as "meter_face_gray.png".
+This is the file that will be decoded.
 Temporary files are deleted during the program run.

 Test.py